 Tony Petrocelli – an Italian-American defence lawyer from the Harvard -was born and brought up in South Boston.
 He left and abandoned the Boston city’s hustle and bustle metropolitan life to live a sluggish life in the Southwest called San Remo.
 Tony and his wife Maggie sustained their life in a trailer until their new home was complotted.
 The couple used old pickup truck as the mode of travel.
 Tony employed Pete Ritter as the investigator for the cases.
 Ritter was a local cowboy of the town in San Remo.

-As a defense lawyer, Tony had tough time in all the episodes.
+As a defence lawyer, Tony had tough time in all the episodes.
 His clients were supposedly convicted of murder, burglary, etc. and he used to plead not guilty for them before the jury by presenting evidences, which came to him as the course of the case developed further.
-It seemed a strange and funny act that the accused against whom Petrocelli filed the evidences, was never tried in the court, but those evidences and doubts definitely helped the client to relieve against the accusations leveled.
+It seemed a strange and funny fact that the accused against whom Petrocelli filed the evidences, was never tried in the court, but those evidences and doubts definitely helped the client to relieve against the accusations levelled.

 There were many themed movies which were created and hovered around the character of Petrocelli.
 In all of the TV series, Barry Newman played the role of a protagonist.
 The prominent TV series include, “Death Ride” in the year 1976 TV episode; “Jubilee Jones” in the year 1976 TV episode; “Shadow of a Doubt” in the year 1976 TV episode; “Deadly Journey” in the year 1976 TV episode; “Night Games” in the year 1974 TV episode; and “The Lawyer” in the year 1970 TV episode respectively.